 We currently have agreements in place with private utilities, public IOUs and Co-Ops.
-Since we commenced operations in this line of business, substantially all of our infrastructure revenues has been generated from storm restoration work, primarily from PREPA, due to damage caused by Hurricane Maria.
-On October 19, 2017, Cobra Acquisitions LLC, or Cobra, and PREPA entered into an emergency master services agreement for repairs to PREPA's electrical grid.
+Since we commenced operations in this line of business, a substantial portion of our infrastructure revenue has been generated from storm restoration work, primarily from PREPA, due to damage caused by Hurricane Maria.
+On October 19, 2017, Cobra and PREPA entered into an emergency master services agreement for repairs to PREPA's electrical grid.
 The one-year contract, as amended, provided for payments of up to \$945 million.
 On May 26, 2018, Cobra and PREPA entered into a second one-year, \$900 million master services agreement to provide additional repair services and begin the initial phase of reconstruction of the electrical power system in Puerto Rico.
 Our work under each of the contracts with PREPA ended on March 31, 2019.